Updated Mar 18, 2026

 What do students suggest to improve feedback?

-Students ask for detailed rubrics, interactive feedback sessions and consistent marking across assessors.
-Standardise evaluation through short calibration sprints and shared marking of samples.
-Publish “you said → we did” updates on feedback formats and turnaround to show progress.
-Maintain consistency across modules while allowing space for individual analytical expression.
+Students consistently ask for detailed rubrics, interactive feedback sessions and consistent marking across assessors because those changes make feedback easier to trust and use.
+Short calibration sprints and shared marking of sample work help standardise evaluation without flattening disciplinary nuance.
+Publish "you said -> we did" updates on feedback formats and turnaround to show students that their comments are leading to change.
+Maintain consistency across modules while still allowing space for individual analytical expression.

 What should we take forward?

-Prioritise clarity and timeliness: criteria students can use, annotated exemplars, structured feed-forward and predictable turnaround.
-Calibrate teams regularly and adopt working practices from part-time and mature provision where dialogic feedback and staged tasks are common.
-Human geography’s fieldwork strength shows that well-briefed, well-debriefed learning environments deliver; feedback and assessment design should match that standard.
+Start with clarity and timeliness: criteria students can use, annotated exemplars, structured feed-forward and predictable turnaround.
+Reinforce this with regular calibration and by adapting practices that tend to work well in part-time and mature provision, where dialogic feedback and staged tasks are more common.
+Human geography's strength in fieldwork shows that well-briefed, well-debriefed learning experiences land well with students.
+Feedback and assessment design should reach the same standard, so students can act on advice while it still matters.

 How Student Voice Analytics helps you